 If you’re looking to create an online income as a writer then there’s absolutely no reason to sign up to the Writers Work scam.

-The vast majority of complaints seem to revolve around Writers Work’s fake advertising, total lack of support or contact information, not being able to get if you do manage to get hold of them and that, despite offering a 30-day money-back guarantee, these scammers are completely unwilling to stand by it.
+The vast majority of complaints seem to revolve around Writers Work’s fake advertising, total lack of support and contact information, not being able to get help if you do manage to get hold of them and despite offering a 30-day money-back guarantee, these scammers are completely unwilling to stand by it.

 Want my honest advice?

-Don’t put yourself through the hassle of trying to chase these guys for a refund and try out this training course instead.
+Don’t put yourself through the hassle of chasing these guys for a refund and try out this training course instead.
 You’ll get a proven step-by-step formula you can follow to turn your natural flair for writing into a thriving and profitable online income.